Some people are afraid of bees generally, as they fear being stung.

 However, you should keep a safe distance from a honey bee swarm, and certainly to do not provoke or throw objects at the bees.

-There are many solitary bee species, but stings are quite rare from the most common species (such as mason bees, mining bees and leafcutters), even when the species possesses a stinger.
+Stings are quite rare from most common species (such as mason bees, mining bees and leafcutters), even when the species possesses a stinger.

 In 2019, an entomologist called Justin O Schmidt conducted a piece of research in which he graded the stings of 78 species of insect in terms of pain and toxicity level, and 18 of those species were bees.